 I had a bunch of requirements…but most of them were around needing more storage and a bigger work area…

 I finished my built-in cabinets and shelves (find the instructions for how to build them here)…they provide tons of storage as well as display space.
-The base cabinet with the drawers on the right hand side is from the Martha Stewart Living Craft Storage collection.
+The base cabinet with the drawers on the right hand side is from the Martha Stewart Living Craft Storage collection (no longer available).

 The paint is Middleton Pink from Farrow and Ball…I love the way it looks different during the day than it does at night.